GROW THOSE (micro) GREENS!

 - Spray seeds to moisten and adhere to soil.

-- Cover and weight down seeds.
+- Cover and weigh down seeds.
 This helps them germinate and forces them into the soil, and gets them ready to really shoot up once exposed to the light.

 - Remove cover + weight after day 2-3.
 Place in sunny window or under a grow light.